Ram-mcci/Catena-Sketches/catena4551_test01/README.md

 While disconnected, you won't be able to select the COM port for the board from the Arduino UI.
 And depending on the various `operatingflags` settings, even after reset, you may have trouble catching the board to download a sketch before it goes to sleep.

 The workaround is use DFU boot mode to download the catena-hello sketch from [Catena-Arduino-Platform](https://github.com/mcci-catena/Catena-Arduino-Platform), and use the serial port to reset any required flags so you can get control after boot.

-### gitboot.sh and the other sketches

-The sketches in other directories in this tree are for engineering use at MCCI.
-The `git-repos.dat` file in this directory does not necessarily install all the required libraries needed for building the other directories.
-However, other directories might have unique `git-repos.dat` to clone the required libraries, also, all the libraries should be available from https://github.com/mcci-catena/;